KRakeesh04/s1/src/content/docs/programming-fundamentals/c-book/13-arduino.md

 a compiler or an interpreter.
 Hence Arduino programs are usually written and compiled in a different computer (usually a PC) and later downloaded into the Arduino board via the USB cable.

-Compiling in a different computer and later using that on a program on a different computer, is commonly referred to as “cross-compiling”.

 ## Advantages